|Date reviewed:||September 2019|

 The school attend Key Stage 2 Transitions Reviews in order to plan appropriately for the new school year.
 It also gives parents the opportunity to liaise with appropriate staff at the school.

 Within the time limits set out in the Code, the SENCo will complete the annual review forms and send them, with any supporting documentation, to the LA.
-The school recognises the responsibility of the LA in deciding whether to maintain, amend, or cease a Statement of SEN.
+The school recognises the responsibility of the LA in deciding whether to maintain, amend, or cease an Education, Health and Social Care Plan.

 The school is committed to working in partnership with parents and carers by: